Tour start → end dates | Price | Enquire |

 Travel Time: ± 6 hours

-Enjoy a day at the Victoria Falls, with the rest of the day at your disposal.
+Enjoy two full days at Victoria Falls.
 Perhaps you would like to participate in one of the optional activities available, such as a scenic helicopter flight over the falls.
 We are confident that you will not forget this optional experience anytime soon.

 There are many activities on offer today, so you can enjoy them all.
 If you would like to take an optional helicopter flight (12 minutes or 25 minutes), we recommend Zambezi Helicopter Co CAA Zimbabwe only.
 Ask your local guide or the activity center for more information if you need help arranging this.